Terriao/OpenDPC/README.md

 .glb (Sketchfab)  ──Blender──►  .obj + textures  ──CloudCompare batch──►  point cloud sequence
 ```

-**Sampling method.** The `.obj → point cloud` conversion uses **CloudCompare's Poisson-disk sampling** to produce a roughly uniform point density across the surface (cf. uniform random sampling, which under-samples low-curvature regions).
+**Sampling method.** The `.obj → point cloud` conversion uses Poisson-disk sampling to produce a roughly uniform point density across the surface (cf. uniform random sampling, which under-samples low-curvature regions).
 For very fine geometry (sequences F, M) we additionally cap the per-frame point count at 100 K to keep playback responsive on mid-range GPUs.
 The choice of sampler does affect downstream JND thresholds — uniform random sampling typically yields a noisier surface and slightly lower (more sensitive) JND values; Poisson-disk gives the most stable thresholds in our pilot study.
 The script is parameterised, so switching sampler is a one-flag change.

 The output of this pipeline is then passed through PontZen before being loaded into the player.